f44z/blog/content/posts/2021-21-03---Whitebox-methodology.md

 - [Burp Professional](https://portswigger.net/burp/pro) for application dynamic analysis utilizing scanner module

 ## Manual code review
+and real fun starts now.
+To summarize, following data is gathered from previous enumeration steps:
+- basic knowledge of the application and its functionalities,
+- threat model,
-Here real fun starts.
-Now you have: basic knowledge of the application and its functionalities, threat model, insight into how the application is structured and how it works, low-hanging fruits from the automatic analysis.
+- insight into how the application is structured and how it works,
+- low-hanging fruits from the automatic analysis.

-Of course, the OffSec exam and CTF's are different from the real-life scenario.
+The OffSec exam and CTF's are different from the real-life scenario.
 Usually, in real engagement, you should stick to penetration testing methodologies like [OWASP Testing Guide](https://owasp.org/www-project-web-security-testing-guide/assets/archive/OWASP_Testing_Guide_v4.pdf) to make sure your tests for all well-known vulnerabilities and deliver a comprehensive report.

 In CTF the goal is usually to get full control over the application and underlying system.
 Firstly, look for some kind of authentication bypass as in general it's easier to find more serious vulnerabilities like RCE as admin user than as non-logged in.
 When looking for authentication bypass, focus on all application functionalities related to login and registering user, such as:
 - simple logic flaws related to login in. ex. possibility to register as a user with the highest privileges